 Condition Cause/Resolution The telephone continually reboots, or reboots continuously about every 15 minutes.
-CAUSE: The telephone cannot find the HTTP/ HTTPS server and/or call server.
+CAUSE: The telephone cannot find the call server.
 RESOLUTION: Ensure that MCIPADD is administered either manually or through DHCP or HTTP, as appropriate.
 CAUSE: This might be a firmware fault because the MAC address in memory is corrupted.
 RESOLUTION: Return the telephone to Avaya for repair.
 The message light on the telephone turns on and off intermittently, but the telephone never registers.
 CAUSE: This is a hardware fault.
 RESOLUTION: The telephone must be returned to Avaya for repair.
 1 of 6